ElliotLockerman/tbreak/level_packs.md

 The default level pack is loaded up automatically when Termbreak is started.
 To load a custom level pack, specify the path to the pack as the first argument.

-It is instructive to examine "level pack example.json", a copy of the default level pack.
+It is instructive to examine [level_pack_example.json](https://github.com/ElliotLockerman/termbreak/blob/master/level_pack_example.json), a copy of the default level pack.
 Feel free to make changes; the original is compiled in.

 Properties
 ----------